Threat Bucket & How to Reduce Stress

 Ever have unexplainable pain, headaches, nausea, etc?
 That’s your body trying to regain allostasis by stopping you in your tracks to “chill out.”
 As the bucket fills, so can inflammation in the GI tract and that’s where your body absorbs all of your nutrients.
 With 95% of serotonin, a “feel-good” neurotransmitter produced in your gut, this could wreak some serious havoc.
-If your gut is malfunctioning due to inflammation, then your ability to produce serotonin may also be compromised.
+If your gut is malfunctioning due to inflammation, your ability to produce serotonin may also be compromised.
 This can cause a major ripple effect.
 Ignore these and more insidious ailments occur like IBS, fibromyalgia, or even contribution to the growth of diseases and cancers.

 Our brain communicates with multiple systems to calculate the levels of our stress/threat bucket and ultimately manage our survival.
 Vision alone provides our brain with 150 million neural signals to process every second!
 So if the signals from multiple systems are poor from these stressors, it will cause inadequate information/input.
 The brain will then limit our output or our overall performance based on the input- bucket filling up.
 This can include: decreased range of motion, increased pain, decreased speed, decreased strength, etc. because the brain does not feel “safe” to perform the task at optimal levels.